mkazhdan/VariationalPolyShapeFunctions/README.md

 <summary>
 <font size="+1"><b>Linear Elasticity in 2D</b></font>
 </summary>
-To run this executable you must specify the input polygonal mesh as well as specify the time of deformation.
+To run this executable you must specify the input polygonal mesh.
 For example, to see the deformation of the unit square, tessellated by a Voronoi diagram, deforming under the action of gravity, with the vertices on the left side locked, and using a direct solver to advance time-steps, execute:
 <blockquote><code>% Bin/*/DeformableSolids2D --in ../VPSF.Data/square.voronoi.3.ply --lock</code></blockquote>
-To see the deformation of the unit square, tessellated using concave polygons, evolving to its rest state after an initial anisotropic scaled is applied, using a hierrchical solver to advance time-steps, execute:
+To see the deformation of the unit square, tessellated using concave polygons, evolving to its rest state after an initial anisotropic scaling is applied, using a hierarchical solver to advance time-steps, execute:
 <blockquote><code>% Bin/*/DeformableSolids2D --in ../VPSF.Data/square.concave.3.ply --gravity 0 --xForm 2 0  0 0.5 --mg</code></blockquote>
 You can toggle the animtation by hitting [SPACE] and you can step through the animation by hitting "+".<BR>
 You can also interact with the animation by left-clicking to drag a vertex.